ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-From Virtual DOM to Fiber: How React Really Works Behind the Scenes - <a href="https://medium.com/@dhruvi6071/from-virtual-dom-to-fiber-how-react-really-works-behind-the-scenes-4f8ee5e6c737?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Server Communication Through a Minimal React Chat App - <a href="https://medium.com/@kankariAvinash09/understanding-server-communication-through-a-minimal-react-chat-app-516d9da4a96f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhruvi`**
+✍️ **posted by `Kankari Avinash`**

-<blockquote>If you have worked with React for a while then you most probably think about how react works behind the scenes right?
-Like virtual DOM…
+<blockquote>The way we build software is changing fast.
+With AI tools generating code, APIs, and even entire applications, the traditional idea of…
 Continue reading on Medium »</blockquote>

 <h3>2.
-The 2025 Next.js & React Year in Review: What Actually Shipped - <a href="https://medium.com/better-dev-nextjs-react/the-2025-next-js-react-year-in-review-what-actually-shipped-3885538c53c1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+React Fundamentals: Components, Elements, JSX and Virtual DOM - <a href="https://ro-zcn.medium.com/react-fundamentals-components-elements-jsx-and-virtual-dom-534254015cb1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `Ro`**

-<blockquote>From the React2Shell panic to the Compiler breakthrough — here is the unvarnished truth about the year the ecosystem finally grew up.
+<blockquote>Analyzing fundamental topics in ReactJS.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-The JavaScript Basics I’m Glad I Learned Before Going Back to React - <a href="https://medium.com/@chiragsurendra2002/the-javascript-basics-im-glad-i-learned-before-going-back-to-react-6bfe1b71fe37?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering State Management: How I Built a Multi-API Media Search App with Redux Toolkit - <a href="https://medium.com/@raghuveershinde1249/mastering-state-management-how-i-built-a-multi-api-media-search-app-with-redux-toolkit-85461c0f5edc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Surendra`**
+✍️ **posted by `Raghuveer shinde`**

-<blockquote>In my last blog, I talked about the mistakes I made while learning React — especially how skipping JavaScript fundamentals made everything…
+<blockquote>Managing state in a React application can quickly turn into a nightmare as your project scales.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why React Is Used?
-The Real Reason Behind Its Massive Popularity - <a href="https://medium.com/crack-react-interview/why-react-is-used-the-real-reason-behind-its-massive-popularity-b451c8555812?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Real Reason Your React App Feels Slow (And It’s Not React) - <a href="https://medium.com/@muhammadshakir4152/the-real-reason-your-react-app-feels-slow-and-its-not-react-6736526b1027?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AKCoding.com`**

-<blockquote>Why React is used by top companies?
-Learn how React’s component-based architecture, virtual DOM, performance, and ecosystem make it the…
-Continue reading on Crack React Interview »</blockquote>

-<h3>5. ⚛️ What Is React?
-A Beginner-Friendly Introduction - <a href="https://medium.com/@jm.dilusha.lakshan/%EF%B8%8F-what-is-react-a-beginner-friendly-introduction-240cd097e127?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dilusha Lakshan`**
+✍️ **posted by `TechWriter Hub`**

-<blockquote>In today’s digital world, websites are expected to be fast, smooth, and interactive.
-Users don’t want slow page reloads or outdated…
+<blockquote>The first time my React app felt slow, I blamed React.
 Continue reading on Medium »</blockquote>

+<h3>5.
+A Tiny Tailwind CSS Detail That Quietly Broke My UI - <a href="https://medium.com/@Jeevan_Achar/a-tiny-tailwind-css-detail-that-quietly-broke-my-ui-7d215c481c38?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Jeevan v`**

+<blockquote>Tailwind CSS has been my go-to choice for building UIs lately.
+Continue reading on Medium »</blockquote>

+<h3>6.
+From Virtual DOM to Fiber: How React Really Works Behind the Scenes - <a href="https://medium.com/@dhruvi6071/from-virtual-dom-to-fiber-how-react-really-works-behind-the-scenes-4f8ee5e6c737?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dhruvi`**

+<blockquote>If you have worked with React for a while then you most probably think about how react works behind the scenes right?
+Like virtual DOM…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Why React.dev Still Uses Webpack While Vercel Moved to Turbopack: An Automated Tech Audit - <a href="https://seoseo.medium.com/why-react-dev-still-uses-webpack-while-vercel-moved-to-turbopack-an-automated-tech-audit-a15d31886ebf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Estudo de Caso: Criando um pSEO com Next.js 14 e regras fiscais de 2026 - <a href="https://medium.com/@lianrolim/estudo-de-caso-criando-um-pseo-com-next-js-14-e-regras-fiscais-de-2026-74c9c1762b46?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SEO`**
+✍️ **posted by `Trinc4`**

-<blockquote>We built a tool to X-Ray Next.js apps.
-Here is what we found scanning the giants (Vercel, React, Google).
+<blockquote>Fala pessoal!
+Sou Engenheiro de Software e queria compartilhar os bastidores de um projeto que coloquei no ar este fim de semana para…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Next.js vs React Interviews: What Extra You’re Actually Expected to Know - <a href="https://medium.com/@thedevinsider/next-js-vs-react-interviews-what-extra-youre-actually-expected-to-know-433325406dcd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Using Prisma?
+Why I Switched to Drizzle ORM in Next.js (with PostgreSQL Setup Guide) - <a href="https://medium.com/@ashishmehtawork108/stop-using-prisma-why-i-switched-to-drizzle-orm-in-next-js-with-postgresql-setup-guide-62b200df8d81?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Dev Insider`**
+✍️ **posted by `Ashishmehtawork`**

-<blockquote>A real-world breakdown of how Next.js interviews differ from React interviews — and the extra concepts hiring managers quietly expect you…
+<blockquote>Wanna build faster?
+Type-safe?
+And deploy to edge runtimes?
-Continue reading on Medium »</blockquote>
+ Then stop scrolling this guide will level up your Next.js backend skills in… Continue reading on Medium »</blockquote>

 <h3>3.
-Mastering React: The Ultimate Guide to Scalable Project Structure - <a href="https://medium.com/@dhruvshekhar12/mastering-react-the-ultimate-guide-to-scalable-project-structure-07e5a43e0463?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Local Image not showing which in the public folder — Easy fix Next JS - <a href="https://medium.com/@wimanshah/local-image-not-showing-which-in-the-public-folder-easy-fix-next-js-5a58a70611d9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shekhar Dhruv`**
+✍️ **posted by `Wimansha Herath`**

-<blockquote>If you have ever opened a React project and felt like you were staring into a bowl of spaghetti code, you are not alone.
-One of React’s…
+<blockquote>I wanted to update next js version one of my personal project.
+Therefore I updated the next js version of it.
+Oh no.. now I got a new…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Building a Cryptographic Dead Man’s Switch with Next.js and Cloudflare Workers - <a href="https://medium.com/@teycir_44045/building-a-cryptographic-dead-mans-switch-with-next-js-and-cloudflare-workers-34f1f6400218?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js API Series (Part-3): Handling GET & POST Requests in Next.js APIs (With Real Examples) - <a href="https://javascript.plainenglish.io/next-js-api-series-part-3-handling-get-post-requests-in-next-js-apis-with-real-examples-0adf83787a97?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Teycir`**
+✍️ **posted by `NextCodeTech`**

-<blockquote>The Problem: Digital Inheritance is Broken
+<blockquote>In Part-2, we created our first working API and understood how API routes are structured in Next.js.
+Now it’s time to make those APIs…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>5.
-JavaScript Frameworks Beyond 2025: React vs. Vue vs. Svelte (2026 and Beyond) - <a href="https://medium.com/@amin-softtech/javascript-frameworks-beyond-2025-react-vs-vue-vs-svelte-2026-and-beyond-57ff3f68dc8a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Documentation is a Feature: Why I’m Obsessing Over “Time-to-Hello-World” - <a href="https://medium.com/@nextblockcms/documentation-is-a-feature-why-im-obsessing-over-time-to-hello-world-6b420f29dd8a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amin Softtech`**
+✍️ **posted by `NextBlock CMS`**

-<blockquote>React is best for large enterprise applications, Vue is ideal for balanced and rapid development, and Svelte excels in performance-focused…
+<blockquote>Great code with bad docs is just legacy code waiting to happen.
 Continue reading on Medium »</blockquote>

 <h3>6.
-The 2025 Next.js & React Year in Review: What Actually Shipped - <a href="https://medium.com/better-dev-nextjs-react/the-2025-next-js-react-year-in-review-what-actually-shipped-3885538c53c1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The $0 SEO Experiment: How I Built a 25,000-Page Website in One Weekend - <a href="https://medium.com/@boranzoom/the-0-seo-experiment-how-i-built-a-25-000-page-website-in-one-weekend-8410c490fb16?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `BuckBeakr`**

-<blockquote>From the React2Shell panic to the Compiler breakthrough — here is the unvarnished truth about the year the ecosystem finally grew up.
+<blockquote>Let’s be honest: I suck at writing birthday cards.
-Continue reading on Better Dev — NextJs/React »</blockquote>
+Continue reading on Medium »</blockquote>

-<h3>7.
-10 Must-Know Next.js Commands Every Beginner Should Learn  - <a href="https://meetpan1048.medium.com/10-must-know-next-js-commands-every-beginner-should-learn-9bfb3fed4efd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. ⚡ Next.js: The Framework That Redefines Web Development - <a href="https://medium.com/@alisha00/next-js-the-framework-that-redefines-web-development-0394aa897c73?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Alisha ✨`**

-<blockquote>When I first started with Next.js, I didn’t struggle with React concepts — I struggled with the commands.
- What do I run?
-When do I build…
+<blockquote>When we think about modern web development, one name keeps coming up again and again: Next.js.
+Built on top of React, Next.js has become…
 Continue reading on Medium »</blockquote>

 <br/>